kfaubel/newsServer/README.md

 NewsServer provides images rendered from various information sources that can be used in a slideshow.
 To do this, static URLs are required to reference the image.

-Each image is rendered to a PNG file and returned as part of a guest request.
+Each image is rendered to a 1920x1080 PNG file and returned as part of a REST request.

-So far these are the sources that are available.

 ## Weather
 ### Lattitude & Longitude